SciML/DiffEqDocs.jl/docs/src/features/callback_functions.md

 ### Example 2: Growing Cell Population

+#### Note

+This example will not work on the current version due to the changes in the callback infrustructure.
+This message will be removed when that is no longer the case.

 Another interesting issue are models of changing sizes.
 The ability to handle such events is a unique feature of DifferentialEquations.jl!
 The problem we would like to tackle here is a cell population.
 We start with 1 cell with a protein `X`